harness/developer-hub/docs/software-engineering-insights/insights/sprint-metrics-insight.md

 ---
-sidebar_position: 1
+title: Create a Sprint metrics Insight
 description: Learn how to create an Sprint metrics Insights on Harness SEI.
+sidebar_position: 2
+redirect_from:
+  - /tutorials/software-engineering-insights/sprint-metrics-insight
 ---

-# Create a Sprint metrics Insight

 Effective sprint planning and delivery are crucial for Agile teams to meet project goals and deliver value to stakeholders.
 Sprint metrics play a pivotal role in assessing and improving the team's performance.

 In this tutorial, we will explore how sprint metrics can help address common business problems and enhance the overall sprint planning and delivery process.
+You'll learn how to create an Insight (i.e. Dashboard) with the most frequently used Sprint metrics report configurations to measure your team's contribution and activity across various sprint cycles.

 ## Sprint Metrics Overview